lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-11-23-CTT_in_Isabelle.md

 </pre>

 The introduction rules for this type create values by injecting into the left part or right part, respectively.
-The type for the opposite part must be well formed:
+The type for the opposite part must be well-formed:

 <pre class="source">